 Global transaction identifier (gtrid).
 If given, the garbage collection considers the transaction only.
 Otherwise, the state store is scanned for any unfinished transaction.

 Whether to ignore the plugin configuration

-collection continously fails and the
+max_retriessetting.
+If garbage collection continuously fails and the

 TRUE if garbage collection was